 Mount Gibson’s flagship operation, Koolan Island is located in the Buccaneer Archipelago 140km north of Derby.
 Acquired through the takeover of Aztec Resources Ltd in 2007, the former BHP mine boasts Australia’s highest grade hematite Ore Reserves which average 65.5% Fe.
 Mount Gibson completed recommissioning of the former BHP mine and commenced shipments in April 2007.
 Mining was interrupted in late 2014 when the Main Pit flooded but continued in satellite pits until early 2016.
 Production and sales of high-grade hematite recommenced in April 2019 following a two year seawall reconstruction and mine refurbishment program.
 Mount Gibson has to date exported in excess of 25Mt of ore from Koolan Island.

 Extension Hill/Iron Hill

 Located 260km east of the Mid West city of Geraldton, production commenced in late 2011 at the Extension Hill deposit which yielded over 15Mt of iron ore by the time reserves were depleted in late 2016.
-Production then switched to the nearby Iron Hill deposit in early 2017, yielding an additional 5Mt of DSO iron ore by the time final sales were completed in February 2019.
-Sales of stockpiled low grade material from the Extension Hill minesite commenced in mid 2019, and were concluded in December 2020, after low-grade sales of 4.1Mt.
+Production then switched to the nearby Iron Hill deposit in early 2017, yielding an additional 5Mt of direct shipping iron ore (DSO) by the time Iron Hill sales were completed in February 2019.
+Reclamation and sales of stockpiled low grade material from the Extension Hill minesite commenced in mid 2019, and were concluded in December 2020, after low-grade sales of 4.1Mt.
 The site moved to closure in early 2021, with key infrastructure and equipment redeployed to the Shine Iron Ore Project under development.

 Located 175km east of Geraldton, Tallering Peak was Mount Gibson’s first mine, commencing production in late 2003 and sales in early 2004.
 Sales exceeded 25Mt by the time production ceased in late 2014, and final site rehabilitation was concluded in 2015.